Ever hear of “mild” multiple sclerosis?

 Isn’t this life-changing disease supposed to be serious?
 And can “mild” MS progress to a severe form?

-“A term that is used to describe mild MS is benign MS,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“A term that is used to describe mild MS is benign MS,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 “Benign MS is characterized by episodes of relapse followed by complete return to baseline so that people have no neurologic impairment.”